 Why does it work?

 Focusing on your major goals allows you to simplify and filter the day to day routine tasks that are not critical to the business or to your team.
 This will instantly reduce your workload and get you recognized as someone that hits their targets.
-When you hit your targets you get upward career trajectory.
+When you hit your targets, you get an upward career trajectory.

 Stop External Distractions

-Every social media company, every app development company and every website is in competition for your eyeballs and your attention.
+Every social media company, every app development company, and every website is in competition for your eyeballs and your attention.
 Your eyeballs mean advertising revenue, your attention means website traffic and sales.

 Distraction is the enemy of productivity